 - Depending on your width and length of wendy house curtains – that will determine the amount of fabric you require.
 I was working with 3 windows at 15 inches by 18 inches.
 I roughly used 2 metres of fabric.

 - Sewing machine- optional – these can be hand sewn if preferred.

 Measuring The Fabric

 I started by pressing my fabric to make sure all bumps and creases had gone.
 Use a large surface if possible, I used my kitchen island.
 Lay out as much of the fabric as you can, remember that you will want to split your width measurement by 2.
-This will create 2 panels that will become 1 set of curtains.
-Also, remember that the curtain panels will need a little extra in them to make them look fuller and for edging.I made each curtain panel into 12 inches so in total would be 24 inches.
+This will create 2 panels that will become 1 set of wendy house curtains.
+Also, remember that the wendy house curtains panels will need a little extra in them to make them look fuller and for edging.I made each curtain panel into 12 inches so in total would be 24 inches.
 Measure across and mark your 12 inches and then your 24 inches.

 The length won’t need to change too dramatically as you only need to add on a maximum of 4 inches.
 3 of the 4 inches will go to creating the loop at the top of the curtain and the remaining 1 for the hem at the bottom.
 My length was 18 so it can to 21 if you want to add a little more on for safe keeping that is fine.
 I marked my base point along the fabric with a chalk pen.

 Making sure your fabric is square, mark along the 12 and 24 inches and mark with your chalk pen until you reach your length mark.
 Cut along the lines and repeat for the other set of wendy house curtains.

 Hemming And Edging